Start spreading the news: millions of small businesses and their workers now have a new opportunity for a more secure retirement.

 In order for a plan to be treated as a MEP or what would be called a “pooled employer plan,” a “pooled plan provider” (PPP) would have to be selected and be responsible for performing all necessary administrative duties to ensure compliance with regulations such as ERISA and the IRS Code.
 The PPPs would serve as a fiduciary and administrator, and be subject to registration, audit and examination by regulators.

-That’s an important consideration because the current “One Bad Apple” rule discourages many employers that would otherwise qualify from joining MEPs.
+That’s an important consideration because the SECURE Act eliminates the current “One Bad Apple” rule that discourages many employers that would otherwise qualify from joining MEPs.
 Under the rule, a regulatory violation by a single employer or “bad apple” can potentially disqualify a MEP.

-Congress would make it easier to administer MEPs as well, directing the Department of Labor to create simplified reporting for MEPs that cover fewer than 1,000 employees as long as each participating employer has fewer than 100 employees participating in the plan.
+Congress wants to make it easier to administer MEPs as well, directing the Department of Labor to create simplified reporting for MEPs that cover fewer than 1,000 employees as long as each participating employer has fewer than 100 employees participating in the plan.

 To enhance long-term financial security in retirement, SECURE includes several provisions designed to encourage employers to offer lifetime income annuities as options within retirement plans.
 Doing so helps ensure that retirees do not run out of money, especially in the later years of retirement when they are most likely to incur both healthcare and long-term care expenses.